Artane, Dublin

-Artane, sometimes spelt Artaine, historically Tartaine is a northside suburb of Dublin city, Ireland.
+Artane, sometimes spelt Artaine, (Note: Multiple bases are found in multiple sources (which include {Dublin, 1984 – Wren, Jimmy: The Villages of Dublin}), including: Ard Tain, The Height of the Flocks; Ard Aidhean, Aidhean's Height; Ard In, The Little Height) historically Tartaine is a northside suburb of Dublin, Ireland.

 Artane is also a civil parish in the ancient barony of Coolock.
 Neighbouring districts include Kilmore West, Coolock, Beaumont, Killester, Raheny and Clontarf; to the south is a small locality, Harmonstown, straddling the Raheny-Artane border.